okounadi/Geoprivacy/README.md

 ### First, create spatial k-anonymized polygons - SKApoly (three options below):
 **Scope**: aggregate polygons to create new polygons that have attribute values that are equal or greater than a minimum value

-1. _AdaptiveElimination_: Creates spatial K-anonymized polygons by eliminating irregular polygons; iteration goes to each set of polygons of the same RORI value
+1. _AdaptiveElimination_: Creates spatial K-anonymized polygons by eliminating irregular polygons; iterates through each set of polygons of the same RORI value starting from the minimum

-2. _AdaptiveDissolvingID_: Creates spatial K-anonymized polygons by dissolving regular polygons; iteration goes to each polygon
+2. _AdaptiveDissolvingID_: Creates spatial K-anonymized polygons by dissolving regular polygons; iterates through each polygon based on its ID attribute

-3. _AdaptiveDissolvingMin_: Creates spatial K-anonymized polygons by dissolving regular polygons; iteration goes to each set of polygons of the same RORI value
+3. _AdaptiveDissolvingMin_: Creates spatial K-anonymized polygons by dissolving regular polygons; iteration goes to each set of polygons of the same RORI value starting from the minimum

 ### Second, mask original data (three options below):
 4. _PointAggregation_: original points are displaced to the centroid of their corresponding SKApoly.